-This page combines explanations written by Gary Wong, W6GSW and Oliver Dully, K6OLI and was edited by John Aboud, KK6ZVQ.
+This page combines explanations written by Gary Wong, W6GSW, Oliver Dully, K6OLI, and Carol Bruegge, KE6SRN.
+It was edited by John Aboud, KK6ZVQ.

 In order to operate amateur radio, you need a license.
 Just like driving a car, using the public airwaves is a legally-regulated privilege.
 U.S. licenses are good for ten years before renewal.
 There are three license classes — Technician, General and Extra.